flowchart TB

-4.1 What is Human Resource Management?
+5.1 What is Human Resource Management?

-| Author | Working definition | What it foregrounds |
+| Author | Definition | Foregrounds |

 |---|---|---|

-| Edwin B. Flippo | “Personnel management … is the planning, organising, directing and controlling of the procurement, development, compensation, integration, maintenance and separation of human resources to the end that individual, organisational and societal objectives are accomplished” | Functional view; the seven operative functions |
+| Edwin B. Flippo | “Personnel management is the planning, organising, directing and controlling of the procurement, development, compensation, integration, maintenance and separation of human resources to the end that individual, organisational and societal objectives are accomplished” | Functional — six operative functions |

-| Michael Armstrong | “A strategic, integrated and coherent approach to the employment, development and well-being of the people working in organisations” | Strategic, integrated nature; well-being |
+| Michael Armstrong | “A strategic, integrated and coherent approach to the employment, development and well-being of the people working in organisations” | Strategic, integrated, well-being |

-| Storey | “A distinctive approach to employment management which seeks to achieve competitive advantage through the strategic deployment of a highly committed and capable workforce” | Source of competitive advantage; commitment |
+| John Storey | “A distinctive approach to employment management which seeks to achieve competitive advantage through the strategic deployment of a highly committed and capable workforce” | Source of competitive advantage; commitment |

-4.2 Nature and Features of HRM
+5.2 Nature and Features of HRM

-- Comprehensive function.
-HRM covers everyone in the organisation — from sweeper to CEO.
+- Comprehensive — covers sweeper to CEO.

-4.3 Scope of HRM
+5.3 Scope of HRM — Four Domains

-| Domain | What it covers | Representative activities |
+| Domain | Covers | Representative activities |

 |---|---|---|

-| Personnel aspect | The acquisition and use of human resources | Manpower planning, recruitment, selection, placement, induction, transfer, promotion, separation |
+| Personnel aspect | Acquisition and use of human resources | Manpower planning, recruitment, selection, placement, induction, transfer, promotion, separation |

-| Welfare aspect | The well-being of employees and their families | Canteen, crèche, housing, medical aid, recreation, rest rooms |
+| Welfare aspect | Well-being of employees and families | Canteen, crèche, housing, medical aid, recreation, rest rooms |

-| Industrial relations aspect | The collective relationship with employees | Union recognition, collective bargaining, grievance handling, discipline, joint consultation |
+| Industrial relations | Collective relationship with employees | Union recognition, collective bargaining, grievance handling, discipline |

-| Strategic / developmental aspect | The long-term capability of the workforce | HR planning aligned with strategy, learning and development, culture, change management, ethics |
+| Strategic / Developmental | Long-term workforce capability | HR planning aligned with strategy, learning and development, culture, change, ethics |

-4.4 Objectives of HRM
+5.4 Objectives of HRM — Four Levels

 | Level | Objective | Example |